rayhanrashed/umich-sociocomp.github.io/_blogs/tokasaurus.md

   <img src="/imgs/blog/tokasaurus/monkeys.png" alt="Tokasaurus large batch sampling" style="max-width: 49%; height: auto; display: block;">
 </div>

-Tokasaurus outperforms vLLM and SGLang on both of these benchmarks, in particular achieving over 3x the throughput of other engines on the Large Language Monkeys workload.
+Tokasaurus outperforms vLLM and SGLang on both of these benchmarks, in particular achieving over 2x the throughput of other engines on the Large Language Monkeys workload.
 Two main features contribute to these wins with small models:

 ### Minimizing CPU Overhead

 LLM engines perform many different tasks on the CPU, like handling web requests, tokenizing inputs/detokenizing outputs, managing KV cache allocation, and preparing inputs for the model.
 If these CPU-side tasks cause the GPU-side model to stall, throughput can take a [big hit](https://blog.vllm.ai/2024/09/05/perf-update.html).
 To avoid these stalls, inference engines commonly make many CPU-side [tasks](https://blog.vllm.ai/2024/09/05/perf-update.html) [asynchronous](https://lmsys.org/blog/2024-12-04-sglang-v0-4/): while the GPU runs a forward pass for batch N, the CPU-side of the engine post-processes the results from batch N-1 and prepares the inputs for batch N+1.

 Tokasaurus goes one step further, making the CPU-side of the engine (what we call the manager) both asynchronous and adaptive.
 The manager’s goal is to maintain a deep queue of inputs for the model to run forward passes on.
-The manager monitors the size of this queue and can detect if the model is close to exhausting it (and therefore stalling).
+The manager monitors the size of this queue and can detect if the model is close to exhausting it (and therefore stalling the GPU).
 In these cases, the manager will automatically start skipping optional steps (like checking for stop strings and onboarding new sequences) until the model’s input queue is sufficiently deep again.
-This combination of asynchrony and adaptivity lets Tokasaurus serve small models and massive batches with much less CPU overhead.
+This combination of asynchrony and adaptivity lets Tokasaurus serve small models with much less CPU overhead.

 ### Dynamic Prefix Identification and Exploration

-Prefix sharing comes up all the time in LLM inference — not just when repeatedly sampling like we are in the Large Language Monkeys benchmark, but also when asking many questions about a long document or reusing a system prompt across many chatbot conversations.
+Prefix sharing comes up all the time in LLM inference — not just when repeatedly sampling like in the Large Language Monkeys benchmark, but also when asking many questions about a long document or reusing a system prompt across many chatbot conversations.

 Shared prefixes allow attention to be computed more efficiently.
-We first explored this idea last year with [Hydragen](https://arxiv.org/abs/2402.05099) (aka [cascade attention](https://flashinfer.ai/2024/02/02/cascade-inference.html) and [bifurcated attention](https://arxiv.org/abs/2403.08845), but at the time we didn’t address the problem of detecting these shared prefixes in an engine where sequences are constantly starting and finishing.
-With Tokasaurus, we solve this detection problem by running a greedy depth-first search algorithm for every model forward pass that iteratively finds the longest shared prefixes possible.
+We first explored this idea last year with [Hydragen](https://arxiv.org/abs/2402.05099) (aka [cascade attention](https://flashinfer.ai/2024/02/02/cascade-inference.html) and [bifurcated attention](https://arxiv.org/abs/2403.08845)), but at the time we didn’t address the problem of detecting these shared prefixes in an engine where sequences are constantly starting and finishing.
+With Tokasaurus, we solve this detection problem by running a greedy depth-first search algorithm before every model forward pass that iteratively finds the longest shared prefixes possible.
 Hydragen is most impactful for small models, which spend a relatively larger fraction of total FLOPs on attention.

 ---